ncatlab/nlab-content/pages/4/9/3/4/4394/content.md

 A __bicontinous map__ is a [[function]] between bitopological spaces that is [[continuous map|continuous]] with respect to each topological structures.

-Bitopological spaces and bicontinuous maps form a [[category]] $Bitop$.
+Bitopological spaces and bicontinuous maps form a [[category]] $Bi Top$.

 ## Remarks

 It is interesting and perhaps surprising that many advanced topological notions can be described using bitopological spaces, even when you would not na&#239;vely think that there are two topologies around.
 (At least, that\'s my vague memory of what they were good for.
-I think that this was in some book by Isbell.)
+I think that this was in some article by Isbell.)

 ## References